nelsonjchen/tool4comma10k/README.md

 * "Save to Disk" button to save the mask changes right to the file location of the local comma10k repo.
 * Added functionality in launcher to create and reset a `wip` branch to the latest `master` branch on Comma.ai's repo.
 * Added functionality in launcher to generate a branch, push, and be linked a URL to submit a pull request on the current branch.
+* Majorly replaced path-drawing stuff with [PxBrush][pxbrush].
+  This allows drawing without anti-aliasing which is needed.

 ## Usage